Students who are from countries outside of the EU will need to get a Spanish residence card or TIE.

-The TIE is an official residence card, which will have your NIE number printed on it!
 It is the size of a typical credit card and contains all of your essential personal information, such as fingerprint, date of birth, duration of residency and status, along with a photo.

 Everyone from outside of the EU, including children, staying in Spain for longer than six months, is now required to hold a TIE card.

 What about the previous Spanish residence card / TIE?

 The TIE card replaced the previous A4 green residency certificate issued to non-EU nationals in mid 2020.
 It is a much more comfortable size and more convenient to maintain as it is plastic.

 For someone who already holds a green paper residency certificate, the process of applying for a new TIE card is quick and easy.

 You will need to arrange an appointment at your local Extranjería/Oficina de Extranjeros (immigration office) or police station where you will complete two forms and pay a small fee.

 You can also arrange your appointment electronically via the Spanish administration’s online portal.